sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/nItishatakam_vairAgyashatakam.md

 THE TEACHINGS OF THE SATAKAS.

  It has been already stated that Bhartrhari was not a Buddhist.
 He speaks of the Vedas with the deepest respect, and makes frequent references to the chief Vedântin doctrines.
 He speaks of being absorbed in Brahma as the highest bliss.
 He refers to the method of attaining this blissful position as being the eradication of Karma, and the annihilation of infatuation by means of real knowledge.
 These are the ohief doctrines of Vedantism, and Bhartrhari therefore must be considered to be follower of the Vedanta system of philosophy.
 Here and there he refers to Yoga, to the ten incarnations, to the Ganges, and to the sacred regions of the Himalayas also.
 In the Nitišataka Bhartrhari inculeates certain principles intended to guide men in their daily life.
-First and foremost of these is Belf-[respect](#%20The%20students%20find%20out%20the%20references " The students find out the references")."
+First and foremost of these is Belf-respect[^12]."
 He points out the value of independence and asks his readers not to lose self-respect in the midst of even overwhelming difficulties and trials in sloks couched in very impressive language.
 Another virtue to which the poet draws attention is Perseverance.
 Men of firm minds, says he, carry to a successful issue whatever they undertake.
 A third virtue which he holds up for our admiration and imitation is Benevolence or service of our fellow-men.
 This lofty virtue he inculcates in verses which are at once beautiful and instructive.
 Again Bh. inspires in our

+[^12]: %20The%20students%20find%20out%20the%20references " The students find out the references"